4 Ways Electronic Health Records Are Improving Your Healthcare

 There have been many medical advances and innovations over time leading to better healthcare.
-One of the more significant advances is the electronic medical record (EMR), sometimes referred to as electronic health records.
-EMRs contain not just a digital version of that folder, but increasingly more of what happened elsewhere.
+Electronic medical record (EMR), now generally referred to as the Electronic Health Record (EHR) contain not just a digital version of that folder, but increasingly more of what happened elsewhere.
 This comprehensive medical record helps your provider better diagnose and treat you.
 It also comes with many benefits.

 - Track your health history and data over time.
 You can easily scan your health history as you might an electronic book.
 You receive better care because your provider can similarly access more of your health history.

 - Play a more active role in your healthcare, automatically receiving notices when you are due for preventive screenings and visits.